ppresto/terraform-azure-consul-ent-aks/README.md

 Uninstall the helm chart and verify the environment is clean before reinstalling
 ```
+# use consul-k8s CLI for clean uninstall and PVC deletion.
+consul-k8s uninstall -auto-approve -wipe-data

+# If using helm instead, ensure crd, pv, pvc resources are removed
 helm -n consul uninstall consul0-eastus
 kubectl get all
 kubectl get crd